atomicgtool/atomicg-client/README.md

 The first thing to do is to create a model to work with.
 An initial AtomicG model can be generated with the init command.

     atomicg init

-This will create the atomicg.yml file in the current folder, the created model it's simply a starting point, entities and generators must be added to the model to create usefull code for the project.
+This will create the *atomicg.yml* file in the current folder, the created model it's simply a starting point, entities and generators must be added to the model to create useful code for the project.
 The next section describes in detail how to write a model.
 To generate the source code for the current model just run the tool with no options.

     atomicg